 Braxton Bragg Comer was governor of Alabama from 1907 to 1911 and was appointed to the U.S. Senate briefly in 1920.

 Some state leaders tried to resist the racial hate of the period and build a better state.
 Comer was a racist who exploited free black labor in the post-slavery era and improved the educational choices for white residents only.

 He made a bad situation worse to the degradation of a race, a state and his reputation.

-As he entered politics, Comer’s family benefited from the horrific “leased convict” system, where counties would lease mainly African-American convicts to mines and mills as slave labor, with the county benefiting financially from the arrangement.
+Comer’s family also benefited from the horrific “leased convict” system, where counties would lease mainly African-American convicts to mines and mills as slave labor, with the county benefiting financially from the arrangement.

 Comer’s brother, J.W., operated the Eureka mines in Shelby County, where the convicts were not only overworked but also tortured, often by J.W.
 Comer himself, as Douglas Blackmon noted in his book, Slavery by Another Name.

 States across the South were doing away with the system, but it perpetuated in Alabama, clearly under the protection of Comer’s governorship, until David Bibb Graves did away with it, almost immediately after being elected governor in 1927.

 Some call Comer a “progressive” for increasing funding to education during his term as governor, but that does not give the whole story.

 Comer did increase funding for both urban and rural schools — for white students.
 Schools educating African-American students remained under-funded; some estimated the ratio as high as 7-to-1.
 Separate but hardly equal.